ztffn/Jellyfin-Celluloid-Theme/README.md

 - **Theme not applying**: Make sure you've added the import as the last line in your Custom CSS and performed a hard refresh (`Ctrl + Shift + R` / `Cmd + Shift + R`).
 - **Vertical menu not showing**: The vertical menu is designed to be visible on desktop views.
 It will automatically hide during video playback.
-- **Light leaks not visible**: The animated light leaks are subtle by design and may vary depending on your display settings.
+- **Light leaks not visible**: The animated light leaks are subtle by design and may vary depending on your system (Does not currently work on Tizen TVs)

 ### Browser Compatibility